-Have You Heard about the 7-38-55 Rule?
+Have You Heard About the 7-38-55 Rule?

 In 1967, UCLA psychology professor Albert Mehrabian conducted studies to understand the importance of non-verbal communication better.
 His research concluded a communication model consisting of three core elements: